(A) What is verification?

-(H) What are the change reporting requirements and the time frames?
+(H) What are the assistance group's change reporting requirements and the time frames?

-(1) The following changes must be reported within ten calendar days of the date that the change occurs for Ohio works first (OWF) disability financial assistance (DFA) and refugee cash assistance (RCA) assistance groups:
+(1) The following changes must be reported within ten calendar days of the date that the change occurs for OWF, disability financial assistance (DFA) and RCA assistance groups:

 (i) Change in living arrangement for a minor parent;

 (j) An assistance group member violates a condition of his probation or parole or becomes a fugitive felon.

 (2) The following changes must be reported within ten calendar days of the date that the change occurs for a DFA assistance group:

 (a) Change in the amount of resources if the total for the family group equals or exceeds one-thousand dollars;